RareSkills/cairo-tutorial/content/cairo-events.md

 The `#[flat]` attribute only affects event naming and selector computation, the actual data structure, fields, and serialization remain unchanged.
 This makes event filtering and log inspection much easier when working with nested event enums.

-`*#[flat]` attribute is commonly used in OpenZeppelin component libraries to avoid event selector collisions when integrating multiple components into a single contract.*
+*`#[flat]` attribute is commonly used in OpenZeppelin component libraries to ensure component events match the standard event structure*

-*For example, when using both ERC20 and Ownable components, `#[flat]` ensures each component's events maintain their different identifiers.
-(Components are explained in detail in Chapter- for now, think of them as reusable contract modules.)*
+*For example, when using ERC20 and Ownable components, `#[flat]` removes the component ID prefix from events, so ERC20's `Transfer` and `Approval` events, along with Ownable's `OwnershipTransferred` event, appear with their own selector hash as the first key, just like they would in standalone contracts.
+(Components are explained in detail in Chapter 13 - for now, think of them as reusable contract modules.)*

-Note that structs used as enum variants in event enums must derive `starknet::Event`because they become event types themselves when used in the enum structure.
+Note that structs used as enum variants in event enums must derive `starknet::Event` because they become event types themselves when used in the enum structure.

 ## Testing Event Logs

-Scaffold a new Scarb project `scarb new testinglog`and select ‘Starknet Foundry (default)’ as your test runner:
+Scaffold a new Scarb project `scarb new testinglog` and select ‘Starknet Foundry (default)’ as your test runner:

 ![Initializing a Starknet Foundry project](https://r2media.rareskills.io/StarknetEvents/image4.png)